 News & Public Notices

-Yesterday the Federal government released its 2013 budget and fiscal outlook for Canada.
-The budget contains a series of measures that will impact the Kingston community.
+Yesterday the federal government released their 2014 budget and fiscal outlook for Canadians.
+This budget contains a series of measures that if passed, may impact Kingston residents.

 Given the federal budget priorities, I look forward to seeing the provincial budget in the coming weeks.
-Kingston is looking to the provincial government to continue municipal infrastructure investments along with the continued upload of social assistance costs.
-Something else we'll also be looking for is some relief in the payments in lieu of taxes, or heads and beds payments.
+Kingston is looking to the provincial government to continue municipal infrastructure investments along with some relief in the payments in lieu of taxes, or heads and beds payments.

 For more information contact